Skip to main content

 • Numerical scales

-This feature enables input of all answers/items in one operation, saving time when creating common question types.
+Time saver This feature enables input of all answers/items in one operation, saving time when creating common question types.

 Advanced answer configuration